-Contributions are recognized when the donor makes a promise to give to the Organization that is, in substance, unconditional.
-Contributions that are restricted by the donor are reported as increases in unrestricted net assets if the restrictions expire in the fiscal year in which the contributions are recognized.
-All other donor-restricted contributions are reported as increases in temporarily or permanently restricted net assets depending on the nature of the restrictions.
-When a restriction expires, temporarily restricted net assets are reclassified to unrestricted net assets.
+Contributions are defined as voluntary, nonreciprocal transfers.
+Contributions are recognized when the donor makes a promise to give that is, in substance, unconditional.
+Unrestricted contributions, and contributions that are restricted by the donor, for which the restriction expires in the year in which the contributions are recognized, are reported as increases in net assets without donor restrictions.
+All other donor-restricted contributions are reported as increases in net assets with donor restrictions depending on the nature of the restriction.
+When a restriction expires, the restricted net assets are reclassified to net assets without donor restrictions.